A campaign to keep Chattanooga green

 (Want to volunteer to plant the tree with us?
 Include that in the message too!)

 Received a sapling from us at a community event?
 Here are our expert arborists’ tips for planting your tree and keeping it healthy.
+Step-by-step instructions are also written below the video.

 Determine where your flower bed /garden is going to be located.
 Always remember to not plant any trees around or near walkways, driveways, or pipes, such as the septic line.